-Additional information regarding University requirements for the thesis is given in the "Guide to the Preparation of the Master's Thesis."
-This guide is available from the Graduate Coordinator of the Office of Graduate Studies and is a "must" for all thesis students.
+- Additional information regarding University requirements for the thesis is given in the "Guide to the Preparation of the Master's Thesis."
+This guide is available from the Graduate Coordinator of The Graduate School and is a "must" for all thesis students.

 The Thesis Committee

 - The thesis committee consists of at least three members, two of whom must be from the Department of Psychology.